Panda-2009/Privacy/index.md

-一笔连线（And "we", "our" or "this app" mentioned below.）is composed of main bodyThe company 一笔连线 The network product that offers。 The product name： 一笔连线
+一笔连线（And "we", "our" or "this app" mentioned below.）is composed of main body The company 一笔连线 The network product that offers。
+The product name： 一笔连线
 Product category：app
 If you decide to use the services provided by our products, this agreement shall inform us how to collect, use and disclose the privacy of users.